 Nashua Eye is taking important measures for the health our patients, staff, and community.

 With the guidance of the CDC, state and local health agencies, we are currently seeing patients and performing surgeries on a limited basis.
 If you have a temperature or flu-like symptoms, please call your doctor prior to your appointment.
-All individuals will be screened for temperature upon arriving.
 All individuals are expected to wear a mouth and nose face covering when in the office.
 We ask patients to limit accompanying individuals at the office.
 We are taking special measures to limit the number of people at the office.
 Additionally, our employees are wearing mask and gloves, and carefully disinfecting surfaces and instuments between patients.

 Our Milford and Hudson office locations are open and applying the same public health measures.
 Please do not hesitate to call with questions or concerns.

 With the spread of the COVID-19, we are asking our patients to take the following precautions.

 - If you have flu-like symptoms such as fever, cough or shortness of breath AND have traveled out of the country in the last 14 days, OR have been in contact with someone that has tested positive for COVID-19, we ask that you first contact your primary care physician for further instructions